 63. Learn how to cook 100 amazing dishes and read 3 best books about wine

 Take some time, and create a list of 100 dishes you would like to master.
-Then try, try, and try until you got it down.
-As for the wine books, you may want to take a look at: The Wine Bible, Wine Folly, and The World Atlas of Wine.
+Then try, try, and try until you get it down.
+As for the wine books, take a look at The Wine Bible, Wine Folly, and The World Atlas of Wine.

-64. Read all of the books mentioned in „The 100 Best Books of All Time” list
+64. Read all the books mentioned in “The 100 Best Books of All Time” list

 65. Have a website with over 500.000 monthly visits